 It’s recommended in the course that you only do one lesson per day.
 The lessons are 30 minutes each.
 This method works because it does not overwhelm you with too much information, it’s presented at a rate you can process and retain.

-How To Save on Pimsleur Spanish
+How to Save on Pimsleur Spanish

 There are two primary ways to purchase this course.
 There is the traditional way and then there is the better, cheaper way.

-- From Audible: This will cost less and it's better.
+- From Audible: This will cost less and it’s better.
 Audible is an application that runs on smartphones, tablets and computers.
 It remembers where you stopped listening and syncs your automatic bookmark across all of your devices.
 You can purchase directly from Audible if you become a member.
-Sign up here.
-You'll get a free audiobook.
+You’ll get a free audiobook.
 And if you buy credits (the Audible currency) you can save even more.
-At the time of writing, it was less expensive to buy the full package from Audible than order CD's or the MP3 package from direct from Pimsleurs.
+At the time of writing, it was less expensive to buy the full package from Audible than order CD’s or the MP3 package from direct from Pimsleurs.

 UPDATE (April 8 2014): After writing this post we received an email from the people at Pimsleur explaining how they have improved the course.
 The email was as follows: